 Samples and Lesson Plans can be found in the Stories page

 In English and in French

-The dog and two cats help him leave the island on a boat, and he ends up on another island where the priests make people believe he's a god.
+An old dog tells him it's because his feathers are golden yellow, whereas his siblings' feathers are red.
+The dog and two cats help him leave the island on a boat, and he ends up on another island where the priests, because of his unusual feathers, make people believe he's a deity.

 A restless shoe travels the world